WELCOME TO

 (Dormant

-color of this large, taller daylily can be described as a lavender rose
+of this large, taller daylily can be described as a lavender rose with a

 the petals outlined in a creamy lavender.
 Blooms tend to have a rather